Perfect Your Customer Onboarding With Our Expert Tips [Easy Guide + Checklist]

 The after-signing period is a critical point.
 After a client has received the contract, signed it, and officially become a paying client, your onboarding will often make the difference between a satisfied customer and an angry one.

-Dropping communication after a sale is risky.
+Acting in such a manner gives the client peace of mind and prevents you from dropping communication after the sale, which is risky.
 I’ve seen brands that highly engage a customer up to the point of sale and then abruptly drop any communication once the deal is signed.
 Leaving customers guessing creates a poor customer relationship and is a surefire recipe for disaster.

-Disgruntled new customers can quickly spread poor reviews or word of mouth through social media.
+Disgruntled new customers can quickly spread poor reviews or word of mouth through social media and online communities.

 Customers value their experience after a sale and can even end the deal if they aren’t satisfied.
 In fact, 80% of customers value the experience provided by a business as much as they value the product or service.